videojs/http-streaming/docs/bitrate-switching.md

 possible to completely replace the rendition selection logic.
 For instance, you could always choose the most appropriate rendition by resolution, even though this might mean more stalls during playback.
-See the documentation on `player.hls.selectPlaylist` for more details.
+See the documentation on `player.vhs.selectPlaylist` for more details.